 - In the Catalog Manager, right-click the query and select Properties from the shortcut menu.
-In the Properties sheet, change the property values, then select Enter on the keyboard to apply the change.
+In the Properties sheet, change the property values as required, then press Enter on your keyboard to apply the change.

 - In the Data panel, right-click the query and select Properties on the shortcut menu.
-In the Properties dialog box, edit the property values, then select Enter on the keyboard to confirm.
+In the Properties dialog box, edit the property values as required and then press Enter to confirm.